What is the Cost of poor quality and how to calculate COPQ in the automotive industry?

 The hidden cost of poor quality :

-These are additional costs of quality that are hidden & do not appear COPQ calculation sheet.
+These are additional costs of quality that are hidden & do not appear on the COPQ calculation sheet.
 These are intangible & difficult to measure.

 How to calculate COPQ?

-The cost of poor quality will be calculated by capturing various costs associated with internal failure cost and external failure costs.
+The cost of poor quality will be calculated by capturing various costs associated with internal and external failure costs.
 COPQ will normally represent as % age of sale.

-where total cost includes internal failure cost & external failure costs.
+where total cost includes internal failure costs and external failure costs.